The German Review

 ∙ Paid

-Have you ever wondered what you are doing in Germany?
-Where you fit into this well-oiled industrial machine?
-Well I’ll tell you.
-You are here to plug a massive gap in the country’s pension system.
+Have you ever wondered what you are doing in Germany — where you fit into this well-oiled industrial machine?
+The blunt answer is this: you are here to help plug a growing hole in the country’s pension system.

 Every party in Germany favours some form of skilled labour migration (yes, even the AfD) because they know that without well-paid foreigners contributing to their fragile pension scheme the whole thing will collapse.